Connie Gretsch, therapist, educator, coach and founder of

-She has also been an art and science educator and has combined those multi-educational experiences into her special education sessions with
+children, teachers and parents in schools for over 25 years.
+She has also been an art and science educator and has combined those subjects into her special education sessions with

-common thread of art in her educational work and in her therapeutic work.
+common thread of art in her educational work and her therapeutic work.

-Connie uses the expressive arts:
+Connie uses expressive

 arts and organizational skills to support early childhood education.